 From October 20th to 22nd 2017, the town of Laval (Canada) will host the 2nd World Indoor Skydiving Championships.
 23 countries and 250 competitors will compete in five disciplines: Indoor Formation Skydiving, Indoor Vertical Formation Skydiving, Indoor Dynamic 2-way, Dynamic 4-way and Solo Freestyle.
 Seven French teams will be present… and seven medals are expected!!
-A perfect opportunity for French Parachute Federation to present its Olympic ambitions during this championship.

 The French team, well placed for all the podiums